How do I access my health records?

-If you want to see your health records, you should contact Heather Warden Assistant manager, in the first instance to arrange a date and time to come in and read them.
+If you want to see your health records, you should contact Anita Summerfield, in the first instance to arrange a date and time to come in and read them.

 You do not have to give a reason for wanting to see your records.

 As well as having a copy of your health records, the surgery will also have a summary of any hospital tests, or treatment, that you have had.

 Any hospitals where you have had treatment, or tests, will also hold records.

 To see your hospital health records, you will have to contact the Hospital Trust where you were seen / received treatment.